gabrielweyer/azure-functions-telemetry/README.md

 ## Demo

 The demo requires an Azure Service Bus namespace to run.
-Functions can run both locally and in Azure, when running locally I recommend to stop the Functions deployed in Azure otherwise the Service Bus triggers will compete for messages.
+Functions can run both locally and in Azure, when running locally I recommend stopping the Functions deployed in Azure otherwise the Service Bus triggers will compete for messages.

-Before being able to deploy and run the Functions you'll need to have the below software installed:
+Before being able to deploy and run the Functions you will need to have the below software installed:

 - [Azurite][azurite] is used as the Azure blob emulator when running locally
-- [Azure Functions Core Tools v4][azure-functions-core-tools] if you want to run from the command line (you'll need the `v4` version if you want to be able to run the `v4` Functions locally)
+- [Azure Functions Core Tools v4][azure-functions-core-tools] if you want to run from the command line (you will need the `v4` version if you want to be able to run the `v4` Functions locally)
 - [Powershell 7][powershell-7] to deploy to Azure
 - [Azure PowerShell][azure-powershell] to deploy to Azure
 - [Bicep CLI][bicep-cli] to deploy to Azure